Operaconga14/Operaconga14/README.md

 ---

 <p align="center">
-💡 I’m a highly motivated Full-Stack Developer with over 3 years of experience in building scalable web applications, crafting intuitive user interfaces, and developing RESTful APIs.
+💡 I’m a highly motivated Full-Stack Developer with several experience in building scalable web applications, crafting intuitive user interfaces, and developing RESTful APIs.
 I’m passionate about solving real-world problems with clean, maintainable code and enjoy working across the stack—from frontend to backend and beyond.
 </p>

 ---

 ## 🔍 Summary

--   🧑‍💻 **3+ years** of hands-on experience in **JavaScript, TypeScript, Angular, Node.js, Python and Express**
+-   🧑‍💻 **several years** of hands-on experience in **JavaScript, TypeScript, Angular, Node.js, Python, Express, Nestjs, and React**
--   🚀 Proven ability to **build, test, and deploy** modern web applications using **Sequelize, MySQL, MongoDB, and Cloudinary**
+-   🚀 Proven ability to **build, test, and deploy** modern web applications using **Sequelize, Typeorm, MySQL, MongoDB, Postgres, Imagekit and Cloudinary**
--   🔒 Proficient in **JWT-based authentication**, **OAuth**, and API security best practices
+-   🔒 Proficient in **JWT-based authentication**, **OAuth, Payment Gateway**, and API security best practices
--   💻 Strong advocate for **clean architecture**, **scalable systems**, and **open source collaboration**
+-   💻 Strong advocate for **clean architecture**, **scalable systems**, and **collaboration**
--   ⚙️ Currently learning **Solidity** and building full-stack dApps for decentralized applications

 ---